ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 When the terminal is open, the script from /etc/environment is triggered and installs latest devito master on user PWD.
 User can then enjoy the notebooks.

+Keep in mind:
+- We have seen company-firewall protected laptops not being able to pop-up the terminal window.